petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/exporting-importing-calendar-data.md

    ![Calendar data import process.](./exporting-importing-calendar-data/images/03.png)

-1. Under *Application*, check the box to import the configuration stored in the LAR or leave it unchecked to keep your current configuration.
+1. Under Application, check the box to import the configuration stored in the LAR or leave it unchecked to keep your current configuration.

-1. Under *Content*, decide which content types (calendars, resources, and events) to import, and whether to include comments and ratings.
+1. Under Content, decide which content types (calendars, resources, and events) to import and whether to include comments and ratings.

-1. Choose whether to import permissions and deletions and decide whether to delete your widget's existing data before the import.
+1. Choose whether to import permissions and deletions, and decide whether to delete your widget's existing data before the import.

-1. In the collapsible *Update Data* section, choose how data will be updated.
+1. In the collapsible Update Data section, choose how data should be updated.

-   **Mirror:** The data will be imported along with a reference to its source.
-This allows data to be updated rather than duplicated if the same LAR is imported more than once.
+   **Mirror:** The data is imported with a reference to its source.
+This way, data can be updated rather than duplicated if the same LAR is imported more than once.

    **Copy as New:** All data is imported as new entries.
-Repeat imports will produce duplicates.
+Repeat imports produce duplicates.

-1. In the *Authorship of the Content* section, choose whether to keep the original author of the imported content (where available) or to list the current user as the author.
+1. In the Authorship of the Content section, choose whether to keep the original author of the imported content (where available) or to set the current user as the author.

 1. Click *Import*.